Abdullah-Al-Ovi/numerical_methods/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository, make improvements, and create a pull request.
+Feel free to fork the repository, make improvements and make a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Happy coding! 🚀